Kozani: Education

 There are 18 Primary schools in Kozani, and another 8, in the municipal departments of Vatero, Kariditsa, Koila, Lefkovrysi, Lefkopigi, Nea Charavgi, Xirolimni and Petrana.
 The Gymnasiums of the city are 8, and there are two more in the municipal departments of Lefkopigi and Xirolimni.
-There are also 4 Lyceums, 4 Technical Schools (TEE), some Business Schools and one municipal Odeum.
+There are also 4 Lyceums, 4 Vocational Schools (EPAL), some Business Schools and one municipal Odeum.

 The city is the seat of the University of Western Macedonia which has 7 Faculties and 22 Departments in 5 cities (Kozani, Florina, Kastoria, Ptolemaida, and Grevena).
-The main campus is located in Kila, Kozani.
+The main campus is located in the Active Urban Planning Zone of Kozani (ZEP), with a secondary campus in Kila, Kozani.
 The university was founded in 2002.